sajswl/encryptonize-core/encryption-service/README.md

 ```
 This will expose the gRPC endpoints of Encryption Service on `localhost:9000`.
 To connect the
 service to existing storage solutions you need to set the environment variables in [`scripts/run.sh`](scripts/run.sh).
+To create and obtain an admin token, run `make create-admin`.

 ### Docker Compose